exterout/QtGame/tut.md

 ## 2. events
 > a event is anything important that happens in the lifetime of the application
 > keyPressEvent() and QKeyEevnt[this stores info about event i.e. what key is pressed
-event propagation system [who the event is passed to ] QDebug [ to print code to console] create a new custom class
+event propagation system [who the event is passed to ]
+QDebug [ to print code to console] create a new custom class
+> right click the method function